-Zone D consists of about 0.12 ha surrounding the existing residence in proposed Lot 4.
-This area has been cleared in the past and is now occupied by young specimens of trees and shrubs that of often found at disturbed sites.
+In the southwest corner of the Property there is an area of about 0.12 ha surrounding the old residential site in proposed Lot 4.
+This area has been cleared in the past and is now occupied by young specimens of trees and shrubs that are often found at disturbed sites.
 This includes White Ash, Black Locust, Black Walnut and Trembling Aspen.
 These trees are relatively small (mostly <10 cm DBH) and even aged.
-There is an absence of a solid canopy, allowing for relatively dense layer of herbaceous ground cover.
-The ground cover is mix of species typical of disturbed sites, including several species that are considered to be invasive.
-On the outer perimeter of Zone D, the tree cover includes conifer specimens that were likely planted as well as mid-aged specimens of White Ash and Black Walnut along the road frontages.
-On the north side, Sugar Maples are establishing from the adjacent forest community in Zone C. Overall, the tree cover within this Zone is reflective of relatively recent anthropogenic disturbance, and the current level of tree cover is generally enough to warrant an ELC designation as Cultural Woodland (i.e., tree cover >35%).
-This area is in a state of regenerative transition, likely to eventually evolve to a Sugar Maple community similar to that encountered in Zone C.
+There is an absence of a solid canopy, allowing for relatively dense layer of herbaceous ground cover. cover is mix of species typical of disturbed sites, including several species that are considered to be invasive.
+On the outer perimeter of this area, the tree cover includes conifer specimens that were likely planted as well as mid-aged specimens of White Ash and Black Walnut along the road frontages.
+On the north side, Sugar Maples are establishing from the adjacent FOD5 forest community.
+Overall, the tree cover within this area is reflective of relatively recent anthropogenic disturbance, and the current level of tree cover is generally enough to warrant an ELC designation as Cultural Woodland (CUW) (i.e., tree cover >35%).
+This area is in a state of regenerative transition, likely to eventually evolve to a Sugar Maple community similar to that encountered in the adjacent FOD5 community.